Maca and Blueberry Smoothie Recipe for More Testosterone and Higher Libido

 Blueberry smoothies are delicious but this special recipe for increasing testosterone and raising libido is far more than just something nice to drink.

-Each of the ingredients ahead plays its part in making this a powerful treatment for elevating one of the most important of hormones for both men and women — testosterone.
+Each of the ingredients in this smoothie recipe plays its part in making it a powerful treatment for elevating one of the most important of hormones for both men and women — testosterone.

 For people lacking in the many nutrients this testosterone smoothie provides, drinking it can make the kind of difference most people usually only associate with expensive little pills.

-Let’s have a look at what’s in it and why each of them is so good for proper hormone function and a healthy libido.
+Let’s have a look at what’s in this testosterone boosting smoothie and why each of them is so good for proper hormone function and a healthy libido.

-Why This Maca and Blueberry Smoothie Can Help Testosterone Production
+Why This Blueberry and Maca Smoothie Can Help Testosterone Production

 Blueberries are full of free-radical scavenging antioxidants and health-promoting phytonutrients.
 It’s difficult for your body to make adequate testosterone if it’s under oxidative stress and berries of all types are great for combating this.